subhayudutta/SignSpotter/README.md

 ## Screenshot of the Live App

-Here is a screenshot of the live sentiment analysis application:
+Here is a screenshot of the live traffic sign detection application:

 ![Screenshot](templates/app_screenshot.jpg)

 ## Conclusion

 In conclusion, this project showcases the implementation of traffic sign detection using modern machine learning techniques and DevOps practices.
-By leveraging libraries such as TensorFlow, NLTK, and Flask, I have developed a robust sentiment analysis model.
+By leveraging libraries such as TensorFlow, NLTK, and Flask, I have developed a robust traffic sign analysis model.

 Throughout the project, I have emphasized the importance of reproducibility and scalability.
 I have utilized DVC for versioning our data and models, while MLflow has enabled us to track experiments and monitor model performance effectively.

 As I continue to evolve this project, I aim to further enhance the model's accuracy and scalability, explore additional deployment options, and integrate more advanced features for better analysis and insights.

 I welcome contributions from the community to help us improve and expand the capabilities of this project.
-Whether it's through bug fixes, feature enhancements, or new ideas, together we can make this project even more impactful in the field of sentiment analysis and beyond.
+Whether it's through bug fixes, feature enhancements, or new ideas, together we can make this project even more impactful in the field of traffic sign analysis and beyond.

 ## License and Acknowledgements